 Description of the Procedure

-The catheter will be inserted into an artery in either the groin or arm.
-It is usually inserted at the crease opposite the elbow or at the wrist.
-The insertion area will be shaved, cleaned, and numbed.
+An area in the groin or arm will be cleaned and numbed.
 A needle will be inserted into a blood vessel.
 A wire will be passed through the needle and into the blood vessel.
-The wire will then be guided through until it reaches your heart.
-A soft, flexible catheter tube will then be slipped over the wire and threaded up to your heart.
+It is then passed until it reaches your heart.
+A soft, flexible tube will then be slipped over the wire and passed up to your heart.

 How Long Will It Take?

 The procedure itself takes about 30-90 minutes.
 Total time will be several hours with recovery and preparation.

 How Much Will It Hurt?